sabrinazdd/EEOB546_R/README.md

 # README
 This my new directory for R part of project.
-I will do all the stuff here.
+I will do all the stuff here ttt